solangeindaco/weather-dashboard-h6/README.md

 I developed from scratch a Weather Dashboard as part of a homework for a Coding Bootcamp, to learn how to use Third party APIs.
 I learn:
-    - how to use .
+    - how to use Momentjs library to display the dates.
     - how to
     - how to.
     - how to.